Driver Instructor Training Frequently Asked Questions

 Yes, although we usually do not advise more than 3 x 4 hour sessions per week.
 ProScot can offer training as intensively as you can handle.

-What exams do you have to pass to be an instructor?
+What exams do you have to pass to be a Driving Instructor?

 You have to pass three exams: